Your Best Info Source for Peace Corps Botswana

 Welcome to your best source of information for Peace Corps Botswana!
 If you’re considering volunteering in Botswana, you’ve come to the right place.
 We’ll tell you more about the history of the Peace Corps in Botswana and explore Botswana as a nation.
 You’ll learn about the languages spoken in the country and hear about other volunteers experiences.
 You can find more information about safety and health issues here too.
 And we’ll tell you how to connect with returned Peace Corps Volunteers (RPCVs) who served in Botswana.
 Get ready to find out more about information to help you decide if serving in Botswana is right for you.

-Volunteers work on projects in Botswana: Education, Youth in Development, and Health (leaving in August).
+Volunteers work on projects in Botswana: Education, Community Economic Development, and Health (leaving in August).

 side by side maps, one showing Botswana's location in Africa, and another showing more details of Botswana